cytomining/CytoTable/docs/source/contributing.md

 This provides us an opportunity to improve.
 However, in order for us to fix a bug, you need to tell us exactly what went wrong.

-When you report a bug, please be prepared to tell us as much pertinent information as possible.
+When you report a bug, please tell us as much pertinent information as possible.
 This information includes:

 - The pycytominer-transform version you’re using